Independent Cancer Consultant and Navigator

 Explore the possibilities & be the most successful patient you can be

-How Grace can help you create a cancer recovery toolkit
+How I can help you create a cancer recovery toolkit

 There are no dress rehearsals for a cancer diagnosis or recurrence.
-You may be required to build a new skill set or draw more intensively upon your resources.
+You may be required to build a new skill set or draw more intensively upon resources you already have.

 Lifestyle and Complementary Medicine